Giebisch/AutomaticTwitchRecorder/README.md

 # AutomaticTwitchRecorder

-Automatically checks if specified channel is streaming and uses youtube-dl to download the stream
+Automatically checks if specified channel is streaming and uses yt-dlp to download the stream

 ## Usage

-Make sure that you have `youtube-dl` installed
+Make sure that you have `yt-dlp` installed

 Run `python automatic_twitch_recorder.py <channelname>` to start the script